Cristian Mungiu: Career

 In 2007, Mungiu wrote and directed his second feature, 4 Months, 3 Weeks and 2 Days.
-The film was received enthusiastically, attracting critical praise and being selected in the official competition at the 2007 Cannes Film Festival, where it won the Palme d'Or for feature film, marking the first time that prize was awarded to a Romanian filmmaker.
+The film was received enthusiastically, attracting critical praise and being selected for the official competition at the 2007 Cannes Film Festival, where it won the Palme d'Or for feature film, marking the first time that prize was awarded to a Romanian filmmaker.

-His 2012 film Beyond the Hills was screened in competition at the 2012 Cannes Film Festival where Mungiu won the award for Best Screenplay and Cristina Flutur and Cosmina Stratan shared the award for Best Actress.
+His 2012 film Beyond the Hills was screened in competition at the 2012 Cannes Film Festival, where Mungiu won the award for Best Screenplay, with Cristina Flutur and Cosmina Stratan sharinh the award for Best Actress.
 The film was also selected as the Romanian entry for the Best Foreign Language Oscar at the 85th Academy Awards, making the January shortlist.

-In 2013, he produced the next film of Nae Caranfil, 6.9 on Richter.
+In 2013, he produced Nae Caranfil's 6.9 on Richter.
 In April 2013, he was selected as a member of the main competition jury at the 2013 Cannes Film Festival.